softwaresaved/international-survey/survey_creation/de_17/texts/welcome_message.md

 How long will it take?
 ----------------------

-There is a maximum of 64 questions in this survey.
-It takes about 10 to 15 minutes to complete.
+There are ca. 81 questions in this survey.
+It takes about 15 to 20 minutes to complete.

 Who is responsible for this survey?
 -----------------------------------